Regex tester online

 How should I validate email addresses with regex?

-Use regex for a practical first-pass check, but never treat it as final proof of ownership.
-Real validation should still involve a verification flow.
+Use regex for a practical first-pass check, but do not treat it as final proof of ownership.
+A verification flow still matters.